drupaldiversity/administration/content-team/working-docs/social-media-policy.md

 On social media, we will strive to encourage positive interactions with followers and be a compassionate voice in the community.
  We will:
-- Be careful of what we like or retweet.
+- Be intentional of what we like or retweet.
 Like things judiciously and that apply directly to our mission.
 Do not “like” anything we would not tweet from the account.

 In the face of negative interactions, we will consider replying with compassion versus ignoring i.e:
   - “We’d love to have you involved, how can we help?”
-  - “We’re sorry you feel that way, can we better explain?”

 The content team will be used as a resource to discuss whether a negative interaction should be replied to and how.
 Serious situations will be escalated to the Leadership team for advice.